Transformer Simulation: Virtual Testing for Open and Short Circuits

 1. The low voltage side must be shorted.
 Hence, we apply a 0 voltage across the low voltage winding.

-2. In the high voltage winding we apply different voltages and measure the current till we get the current equal to rated current in the high voltage side.
+2. In the high voltage winding we apply different voltages and measure the current till we get the current equal to the rated current in the high voltage side.
 This can be performed using the Parametric simulation in EMS where the applied voltage can be varied and the current can be measured.
 Then we take the value of the voltage that gives the rated current and perform the short circuit simulation.

-Discussion of results including equivalent circuitIn this section, I will show you briefly the modeling inside EMS and discuss the obtained results.
-Figure 4 shows the SolidWorks model used for simulation.
-Figure 5 shows the material used for the laminate.
-Figure 6 shows the coil definition inside EMS.
-The results are obtained for both the open and short circuit simulations.
-In EMS, each test is performed as a separate study.
-Figure 7 shows the Result table and Figure 8 shows the section plot of the magnetic flux density for the open circuit test.
+Discussion of results, including equivalent circuits, is crucial for understanding the simulation outcomes.
+Here, I'll provide a brief overview of the modeling process within EMS and delve into the obtained results.
+The material used for the laminate is shown in Figure 5, while Figure 6 illustrates the coil definition within EMS.
+The results encompass findings from both open and short-circuit simulations, each conducted as separate studies within EMS.
+Figure 7 presents the Result table, and Figure 8 exhibits the section plot of the magnetic flux density for the open circuit test.

 Discussion of Results Including Equivalent Circuit